 California taxpayers and employers have been offered extensions, penalty waivers, and other forms of tax relief in the wake of the COVID-19 coronavirus outbreak.

-Most recently, on March 18, the Franchise Tax Board (FTB) updated its previously announced special tax relief by postponing the filing and payment deadlines until July 15 for all individuals and business entities for:
+Earlier, on March 18, the Franchise Tax Board (FTB) updated its previously announced special tax relief by postponing the filing and payment deadlines until July 15 for all individuals and business entities for:

 - 2019 tax returns

 - 2020 1st and 2nd quarter estimate payments

 - 2020 LLC taxes and fees

 - 2020 Non-wage withholding payments

 While earlier guidance said to indicate the extension when filing, the extensions are now automatic; no action is required.